-Crisp and light, Sourdough Waffles with maple -glazed peaches are delicious and SO simple to make using your extra sourdough starter.
-Top with delicious maple-glazed peaches or stone fruit.
+Crisp and light, Sourdough Waffles are SO simple to make using your extra sourdough starter.
+Top with delicious maple-glazed peaches or summer stone fruit.
+Make the Sourdough Waffle Batter the night before!

 Crisp and light, Sourdough Waffles are delicious and SO simple to make using your extra sourdough starter.
 Top with delicious maple-glazed peaches or stone fruit.